 Florida Statues governing redevelopment areas require Agency's to provide an annual report to its Governing Body by March 31st.
-This 2020 Annual Report contains an unaudited Financial Statement and a summary of undertaken activities for the Agency's twelfth year of operation, covering the period from October 1, 2019 to September 30, 2020.
+This 2021 Annual Report contains an unaudited Financial Statement and a summary of undertaken activities for the Agency's thirteen year of operation, covering the period from October 1, 2020 to September 30, 2021.

 The Board approved a resolution appointing itself as the CRA Board of Commissioners.
-As of the end of this reporting period, the CRA Board of Commissioners consisted of Audrey M. Edmonson (Chairwoman), Rebeca Sosa, (Vice Chairwoman), Esteban L. Bovo, Jr., Daniella Levine-Cava, Jose "Pepe" Diaz, Sally A. Heyman, Eileen Higgins, Barbara Jordan, Joe A. Martinez, Jean Monestime, Dennis C. Moss, Senator Javier D. Souto and Xavier L. Suarez.
+As of the end of this reporting period, the CRA Board of Commissioners consisted of Jose "Pepe" Diaz (Chairman), Oliver G. Gilbert III (Vice Chairman), Senator René Garcia, Keon Hardemon, Sally A. Heyman, Danielle Cohen Higgins, Eileen Higgins, Joe A. Martinez, Kionne L. McGhee, Jean Monestime, Raquel A. Regalado, Rebeca Sosa, and Senator Javier D. Souto.

-Miami-Dade County professional staff from the Office of Management and Budget provides administrative support to the Agency.
-The effort is led by Jorge M. Fernandez Jr., Coordinator of the Community Redevelopment and Municipal Services Unit, assisted by Jason E. Rodriguez, Senior Business Analyst.
+Miami-Dade County professional staff from the Office of Management and Budget (OMB) provides administrative support to the Agency.
+The effort is led by Jorge M. Fernandez Jr., OMB Deputy Director, assisted by Jason E. Rodriguez, Senior Business Analyst.
 The County Attorney's office provided legal counsel through Assistant County Attorney Terrence A. Smith.